Best CFD Brokers for Professional Traders in the UK 2026

 References

-- ESMA CFD Measures: Leverage restrictions for retail clients under product intervention powers
+- ESMA CFD Measures — Leverage restrictions for retail clients under product intervention powers

-Professional account features, leverage limits, and eligibility requirements verified from broker websites, January 2026.
+Disclaimer: Professional account features, leverage limits, and eligibility requirements verified from broker websites, January 2026.
 Leverage rates are maximum levels and may vary by specific instrument.
 Professional clients lose certain regulatory protections including negative balance protection.